croit/vagrant-demo/README.md

 Rename the server to something reasonable like `ceph-server1` using the Edit button.
 Disks and NICs will show up a few seconds after the server finishes booting.
-Configure one of the 1 GB disks as Ceph mon. mon disks are used to store the Ceph monitor database, each server running a Ceph monitor service needs one disk configured as mon disk.
+Configure one of the 1 GB disks as Ceph mon.
+Mon disks are used to store the Ceph monitor database, each server running a Ceph monitor service needs one disk configured as mon disk.

 ![Configure a disk as mon disk](./images/setup-step4.png)